-For VM-22, support that the criteria in VM-22 Section 3.F.2is met.
+For VM-22, to the extent the Payout Annuity Reserving Category and Accumulation Reserving Category are aggregated pursuant to VM-22 Section 3.F.2, provide a breakdown of reserve results (SR and CSV) for each Reserving Category, both pre- and post-reinsurance, along with case counts and face amounts.

 To the extent that aggregation is done across multiple model segments, whether across reserving categories or within a reserving category, the methodology used to allocate the aggregation benefit across model segments shall be documented.